isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    }

-This setting only affects the subnet for which ``rapid-commit`` is set to ``true``.
-For clients connected to other subnets, the server will ignore the Rapid Commit option sent by the client and will follow the 4-way exchange procedure, i.e. respond with an Advertise for a Solicit containing a Rapid Commit option.
+This setting only affects the subnet for which ``rapid-commit`` is set to "true".
+For clients connected to other subnets, the server ignores the Rapid Commit option sent by the client and follows the 4-way exchange procedure, i.e. responds with an Advertise for a Solicit containing a Rapid Commit option.

 .. _dhcp6-relays: